 Everyone is going to play a game wearing their masks.
-First get the "ghosts" to stand up and show you how ghosts move around (saying "Whooooooo!").
+First get the "ghosts" to stand up and show you how ghosts move and ask, "What noise do ghosts make?" ("Whooooooo!").
 Next get the monsters to stumble around going "Rhaaaaa!", and so on.